technologiestiftung/pixelwelt/README.md

 This map shows the CityLAB Berlin on a cybermap.
 The map was ist based on the starter kit of [WorkAdventure](https://workadventu.re).

+**To visit the map and chat with others follow the [Link to the CityLAB Cybermap](https://play.workadventu.re/_/global/technologiestiftung.github.io/cybermap/map.json)**

 ## How To aka.
 Getting Started

 In order to build your own map for WorkAdventure, you need: